vluzrmos/laravel-language-detector/readme.md

 # Suggestions

-Consider to use that list of 46 default laravel messages translated:
+The default Laravel language lines are available translated into 51 languages here:

 - [caouecs/laravel-lang](https://github.com/caouecs/Laravel-lang)

-If you want to translate your models you should use that package:
+If you want to translate your models you can use this package:

 - [dimsav/laravel-translatable](https://github.com/dimsav/laravel-translatable)